LangStream/documentation/installation/build-and-install-source.md

 helm install -i langstream langstream/langstream --values helm/examples/local.yaml --wait
 ```

-You can find a script that does everything for you and also starts the Kafka broker:
+You can find a script that does everything for you and also starts a Kafka broker:

 ```bash
 dev/start-local.sh